 The intensity of the UV radiation is related by a UV index.
 This index is a measurement scale of the intensity of the radiation established by the OMS.
 It ranges from 1 to 10.
 When the index is ranked between 1 and 2, there is low risk of radiation.
 On the other hand, a high number should alert about maximum risk.
 Sunburn risk starts at level 3.

 This site shows the worldwide UV index, updated in real-time.
 Depending on the season, you can find out much UV your are being exposed to.
-Be careful in the spring, when skin that hasn’t been exposed in months finally gets its first glimpses of sunlight.
+Be careful in the spring, when skin that has not been exposed in months finally gets its first glimpses of sunlight.

 Using daily protection, even low SPF will help avoid premature skin aging caused by excess UV.

 Use of sunscreens in France is still too often limited to the 3 weeks of summer vacation.
-It’s time to change our habits for the better and use sun protection adapted for the weather, even if we can’t wait for it to get sunny again!
+It is time to change our habits for the better and use sun protection adapted for the weather, even if we can not wait for it to get sunny again!